AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/07/page02.md

 1. Once the Pipeline is run, you can see the similar result.

      ![](../images/lab07-image38.png)

+### Task 10: Preview Evaluation Results in Azure ML Designer

+In this task you will review the confusion matrix, ROC curve, and other evaluation charts.

+**Why this step matters:**
+This gives you visual feedback on how accurate your model was.
+You will begin interpreting real ML metrics and making decisions based on your—skills that directly transfer to professional AI work.

 1. Right-click on the **Evaluate Model** component, hover over **Preview data** to click on **Evaluation results**.